Beatie Wolfe: Journalist

 Beatie Wolfe writes a column for London's Evening Standard and is a contributor for The Nation, Dezeen, Design Milk and Birdy Magazine in addition to having curated The Los Angeles Times' inaugural NewStory festival.

-Calm Sleep Stories
+Calm sleep stories

 Beatie Wolfe was invited to join Stephen Fry as one of the first sleep story narrators on the meditation site Calm (company) with Wolfe writing, producing and narrating the first original content on the site.
 These stories became so popular Wolfe released each story's soundtrack.